Pence testifies before election probe grand jury: AP source

 The Justice Department special counsel leading the investigation, Jack Smith, has cast a broad net in interviews and has sought the testimony of a long list of former Trump aides, including ex-White House counsel Pat Cipollone and former adviser Stephen Miller.

-“DOJ should be ordered to stand down, and the intelligence community should instead conduct an appropriate investigation and provide a full report to this Committee, as well as your counterparts in the Senate,” the lawyers wrote.

-It is unclear when either of the special counsel’s investigations will end or who, if anyone, will be charged.
+It is not clear when either of the special counsel’s investigations will end or who, if anyone, will be charged.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.